5 Essential Things to Know About Oka National Park

 Courtesy: Oka National Park

 Oka is a tiny village on the Ottawa River’s northern bank, northwest of Montreal, Quebec, Canada.
-You will find this town in the Laurentians valley on Lake of Two Mountains, St. Lawrence River meets the Ottawa river right there, and is feasible via Quebec Road 344.
+This town in the Laurentians valley on Lake of Two Mountains, St. Lawrence River, meets the Ottawa River right there and is feasible via Quebec Road 344.
 It’s 50 kilometers (30 miles) west of Montreal.

 Brief Introduction of Oka National Park

-• Oka National Park is a small park mainly controlled by provinces located within Oka town and between Pointe-Calumet and Saint-Placide on one of the sides, in Quebec, Canada, and on the north coast, you will see Lac des Deux Montagnes.
+• Oka National Park is a small park mainly controlled by provinces located within Oka town and between Pointe-Calumet and Saint-Placide on one of the sides of Quebec, Canada.
+On the north coast, you will see Lac des Deux Montagnes.

-• The Park belongs to one of Quebec’s largest heronries as well as the famous Calvary of Oka shrine, which dates back to 1740.
+• The Park belongs to one of Quebec’s largest heronries and the famous Calvary of Oka shrine, which dates back to 1740.

-• The demographics of the National park include both natural and artificial earthly topography including the wetlands of Grande Baie, the shoreline of Lake des Deux Montagnes, Rivière aux Serpents and the hill road
+• The National park’s demographics include natural and artificial earthly topography, including the wetlands of Grande Baie, the shoreline of Lake des Deux Montagnes, Rivière aux Serpents, and the hill road.

-• Within 50 kilometers of Montreal, the Parc national d’Oka provides a range of outdoor activities throughout the year.
-The beach, water activities, hiking paths, picnic sites, the bike path, and various exploration activities are available during the summer.
+• Within 50 kilometers of Montreal, the Parc National d’Oka provides a range of outdoor activities throughout the year.
+The beach, water, hiking paths, picnic sites, bike paths, and various exploration activities are available during the summer.

 1. Oka National Park: History

-This was designated a National Park on 2001, a title given by the International Union for Conservation of Nature on a protected area managed primarily for ecosystem protection and the development of wildlife habitat.
+This was designated a National Park in 2001, a title given by the International Union for Conservation of Nature on a protected area managed primarily for ecosystem protection and wildlife habitat development.

-Parc national d’Oka’s aim is to safeguard a representative section of the St. Lawrence Lowlands, namely the southern half of this region.
-Amerindians have been there for years, as per the to artefacts and ecofacts excavated in the park, and they used the Lake des Deux Montagnes coastline for camping, pottery making, fishing, and hunting.
+Parc National d’Oka aims to safeguard a representative section of the St. Lawrence Lowlands, namely the southern half of this region.
+Amerindians have been there for years, as per the artifacts and ecofacts excavated in the park, and they used the Lake des Deux Montagnes coastline for camping, pottery making, fishing, and hunting.

 The Sulpicians persuaded French Trappist monks to live in Oka and use the agricultural areas.
 They worked together to establish a renowned agricultural school.
-The Trappist monks of Oka and their institution contributed to some of Quebec’s agricultural legacy, including Oka cheese, Chanteclerc poultry, and a new kind of Oka melon.
+The Trappist monks of Oka and their institution contributed to some of Quebec’s agricultural legacy, including Oka cheese, Chanteclerc poultry, and a new melon.

 Several remnants of the park’s agricultural heritage and historic buildings may still be seen today.
 The jungle is gradually engulfing uncultivated lands.